 I’ve read 40 books in 2015, which averages 3.33 books per month.
 Check out my list here.

 You can read about my morning routine here, which was my most popular article ever, and was even tweeted out by Arianna Huffington herself!
 (Yay Me!)

 With each previous venture that I’ve embarked upon, it’s always been me – solo.
 While it feels good to only be responsible for myself, there’s only so much I can and want to do at a time.

 There are also a lot of tasks that come with a business that I do not enjoy doing, which is why having a partnership with someone whose skills complement mine is extremely beneficial.

 Allen is an action-taker.
 He doesn’t spend a lot of time hemming and hawing over things.
 He goes out and gets shit done!
 (It’s why we’re accountability partners.)

-I like being creative; working on product, it’s contents - creating experiences.
+I like being creative; working on products, and their contents – creating experiences.
 It’s so great to have a partner that excels at the skills that I lack.
-This gives me the freedom to do this creative work, and it means that we can both stick to our own wheelhouse and move further, faster.
+This gives me the freedom to do this creative work, and it means that we can both stick to our wheelhouse and move further, and faster.

 Takeaway: Partner with someone who shares your values but has complementary skills.
 You want to work with someone who enjoys doing the work you don’t.